poconri/portfolio2/src/posts/memorization.md

 ```

 In this example, we first define the memoize function as before.
 Then, we create a fibonacci function that calculates Fibonacci numbers recursively.
 Finally, we create a memoizedFibonacci function by memoizing the original fibonacci function.
 Using memoizedFibonacci, you can now calculate Fibonacci numbers more efficiently by reusing the stored results for previously computed inputs.

+Next subject I'd like to talk about is the concept of currying.
+I'll be writing about it in the next post.
+Stay tuned!